tcarlile/eBird-Targets/README.md

 - https://www.birds.cornell.edu/clementschecklist/introduction/updateindex/october-2024/2024-citation-checklist-downloads/
 - https://www.birds.cornell.edu/clementschecklist/wp-content/uploads/2024/10/eBird-Clements-v2024-integrated-checklist-October-2024-rev.csv

-eBird website, and style updates will require more significant updates. eBird's 2024 style update required an update to the code that parses the targets table HTML.
-Hopefully, this will be stable for awhile.
+Updates to the eBird website will require more significant changes to the code. eBird's 2024 style update required rewriting the code that parses the targets table HTML.
+Hopefully, the current eBird style will be stable for awhile.

-## Details
-(Native & Naturalized & Exotic: Provisional)

-## Usage

 ## Dependencies
 This script requires python3 with pandas, numpy, BeautifulSoup, requests, csv, and xlsxwriter.
-The versions I'm using are listed below, but it's unlikely that you will need the exact versions I'm using.
+The versions I'm using are listed below, but it's unlikely that you will need this exact configuration.
 - python3 [3.9.12]
 - pandas [1.4.2]
 - numpy [1.21.5]